 How to apply for New Media

-- Submit application by December 31.
+- Submit your application by December 31.
 See below for details about work that needs to be submitted by December 31 and work samples that you bring with you to the review.

 - Complete the recommendation process in February.
 We will send you a link to the recommendation forms via email in late January.
 This email will also list your review time/location.